 The average size of the units in the surveyed developments is 1,050 square feet for one-bedroom units and 1,264 square feet for two-bedroom units.
-The subject's unit sizes are smaller than the average unit size; however, the unit sizes are within the comparable range.
+The subject's the unit sizes are within the comparable range.
 In addition, the subject and the comparables in the market area maintain high occupancy rates, and the majority of the affordable developments maintain waiting lists.
-The subject is currently 96 percent occupied with a waiting list of 189 applicants.
+The subject is currently 96 percent occupied with a waiting list of 193 applicants.
 Consequently, it is believed the subject's existing unit sizes will continue to be competitive in this market.

+AVERAGE APARTMENT SIZE OF COMPARABLE APARTMENTS

+COMPARABLES

-AVERAGE APARTMENT SIZE OF COMPARABLE APARTMENTS COMPARABLES Unit Type Minimum (SF) Maximum (SF) Average (SF) Subject (SF) Subject's Advantage 2 BR 654 1,619 1,050 773-816 -22.3% to -26.4% 3 BR 900 1,818 1,264 1,128 -10.8%
+Unit Type Minimum (SF) Maximum (SF) Average (SF) Subject (SF) Subject's Advantage

+2 BR 654 1,619 1,050 838 -20.2%

+3 BR 900 1,818 1,264 1,314 4.0%